Donate

 Accessing or changing your personal information

 A parent/guardian may seek access to their child’s record.
 In some instances, AEIOU will require a subpoena in respect of this documentation.
 The Centre Management will provide advice, and where appropriate, AEIOU will seek legal advice.
-Any subpoena should be addressed to the AEIOU Privacy Officer and should be accompanied by appropriate conduct money.
+Any subpoena should be addressed to the AEIOU Management and should be accompanied by appropriate conduct money.

 In some circumstances AEIOU may decline access to personal information.
 If a request for access is unable to be met, AEIOU will explain why.
 For example, access may be declined if: